JoseBlanca/seq_crumbs/README.rst

 Seq Crumbs relies heavily on Biopython_ and without this free software project it won't be able to provide some of its functionalities.

-Biopieces is project with a scope similar to Seq Crumbs.
+Biopieces is a project with a scope similar to Seq Crumbs.
 Biopieces is a great software project capable of working with different kinds of biological data using Unix Pipes.
 Seq Crumbs tries to be more limited in its scope limiting itself only to sequence files and thus providing a somewhat simpler interface.